anaparravera/ClownSpotter/README.md

 # ClownSpotter
-ClownSpotter - Project for HackNY
+ClownSpotter - Project for HackNY2016